jceschin/jceschin/README.md

 ### Hi there! 👋

 My name is Juan Ceschin Guntsche.
-I'm a Full Stack Developer & Industrial Engineer.
+Full Stack Developer & Industrial Engineer.
+I'm an EU citizen living in Buenos Aires, Argentina.

 After 3 years working in Management Consulting, I decided to learn to code due to my strong interest in the tech industry.
 I joined Le Wagon coding bootcamp where I built a Web-App that suggests meals to users according to their daily nutrient targets.